US At-Will Employment States — Guide for 2025

 Taking a job as an at-will employee is also associated with several disadvantages, including:

-• Less employee protection (employee’s actions may only be protected by a public-policy or other exemption), and
+• Less employee protection (employees may only be protected by a public policy or other exemption), and

-• Less teamwork (team collaboration may be challenging because everyone would work for their own benefit, instead of the group’s).
+• Less teamwork (team collaboration may be challenging because everyone works for their own benefit, instead of the group’s).

 What is the difference between at-will and right-to-work states?